Ubsefor/fsm-lexi/README.md

 or run the built exec file

-or use ghci to load the module
+or use ghci to load the module on the same [main.hs](https://github.com/Ubsefor/fsm-lexi/blob/master/app/Main.hs)